Railway-Op-Sim/railostools/README.md

 *Railway Operation Simulator Toolkit*

-ROSTools provides a set of tools for working with Railway Operation Simulator program files.
+RailOSTools provides a set of tools for working with Railway Operation Simulator program files.
+The repository contains various API language implementations to provide access to Railway Operation Simulator session and file properties

-The package is both an importable Python3.6+ module and a command line interface.
+## Python

 All command line tools are available under the parent `railostools` command: